Skip to content

 • Prepare all settings (see picture).
 Make sure to uncheck the DoNotChgBin option.
 Otherwise you may get errors like "invalid header".

-• Press "Erase" button on screen.
+• Only if you want or need to start from scratch (settings are lost): Press "Erase" button on screen.
 Look into the terminal window, you should see dots appear.
 On some boards, the automatic bootloader selection does not work.
 In this case you have to manually press the "Boot" button on the ESP32 board.
 Wait for "FINISH" to see if flashing/erasing is done.

 • To program, press "Start" on screen, then the "Boot" button (if required).